Benetton Rugby: Professional era: 1995–present

 Following the 2009–10 season, Treviso left the Italian domestic competition and in 2010–11 was one of two Italian teams to join the Celtic League to play against clubs from Ireland, Wales and Scotland.
 The new league was to be known as the Pro12.
 Both Italian teams were guaranteed places annually into the Heineken Cup, which had previously been awarded to the two top teams in the domestic Italian National Championship of Excellence.
 An agreement had been reached in early March 2010 to allow two Italian teams a place in the Celtic League.
 In 2010, it was proposed that Aironi and a new team, Praetorians Roma, would join, but Treviso were nominated instead.
 Treviso and a combination of Duchi Nord-Ovest rugby clubs could not agree to form one regional representative club and lost out in the first round of bidding.
 However, Pretorians Roma failed to satisfy financial criteria, and Treviso instead joined the Pro12.

 Treviso finished their first two season in the Pro12 (2010–11 and 2011–12) in 10th place, while in the 2012–13 season they finished 7th with 50 points.
 In the next three seasons, Treviso performed poorly, ending 11th, 11th and 12th out of twelve teams.

 After that, a new head coach was engaged for the 2016/2017 season, the New Zealander Kieran Crowley.
 The former All Black formed a new coaching team with two ex-Italian internationals, Marco Bortolami and Fabio Ongaro.
 Treviso finished the season in 10th place.

 In 2017/2018, the championship was joined by two South Africans teams, becoming the Pro14, and was divided into two conferences.
 This season Treviso nearly reached the European Rugby Champions Cup play-offs, ending 5th in the conference with 55 points.
 For first time since Treviso joined this league the club has been able to record more wins than losses (11 against 10).

 Ahead of the 2017/18 season, Benetton Rugby Treviso was renamed Benetton Rugby.
-From 2022/23 season, he instituted an Academy Under 23 and a territorial Academy Under 19.
+In the 2022/23 season it founded a U23 academy and a regional U19 academy.